 To visit any of the resources listed as online projects, you may need to copy and paste the address into your address bar.
-Most of the resources listed will supply you with a timesheet and or letter of completion which you will need to present to your court services or probation to prove you did the assignments.
-If they do not supply a timesheet, please contact Records@CommunityService101.com to request a blank timesheet or access to online timesheets and reports.
+Most of the resources listed will supply you with a time-sheet and or letter of completion which you will need to present to your court services or probation to prove you did the assignments.
+If they do not supply a time-sheet, please contact CS101 to request access to online time-sheets and reports.